OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaFreeHost and cudaFree: These functions are used to free the pinned memory allocated on the host and the device memory respectively.
 They took up 0.13% and 0.04% of the total API call time, amounting to 833.20us and 261.00us respectively.

 # readSegmentUnroll.cu
+## Code
+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by nElem, which is set to 1 << power (equivalent to 2 raised to the power of power), and nBytes, which is the total size in bytes (obtained by multiplying nElem by the size of a float).
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates memory on the host (CPU) using malloc().
+5. It initializes the host memory with random values using initialData().
+6. It performs a sum operation on the host using sumArraysOnHost().
+7. It allocates memory on the device (GPU) using cudaMalloc().
+8. It copies data from the host to the device using cudaMemcpy().
+9. It launches four kernels, warmup(), readOffset(), readOffsetUnroll2(), and readOffsetUnroll4(), which perform the same sum operation on the device.
+The warmup() kernel is used to warm up the GPU, the readOffset() kernel is used to measure the performance impact of misaligned reads, and the readOffsetUnroll2() and readOffsetUnroll4() kernels use loop unrolling to reduce the performance impact of misaligned reads.
+10. It copies the results back from the device to the host using cudaMemcpy().
+11. It checks if the results obtained from the device match the results obtained from the host using checkResult().
+12. Finally, it frees the allocated memory on both the host and the device using free() and cudaFree(), and resets the device using cudaDeviceReset().

+The offset parameter, which can be passed as a command-line argument, is used to force misaligned reads.
+Misaligned reads can occur when the starting address of the data being read is not evenly divisible by the size of the data type.
+This can lead to performance degradation because the GPU has to perform extra memory transactions to gather the misaligned data.
+Loop unrolling is a technique that can help mitigate this performance impact by allowing the GPU to coalesce multiple misaligned reads into a single aligned read.

+## Profiler
 **GPU activities:**
 - 64.13% of the GPU’s time was spent on copying memory from the device to the host ([CUDA memcpy DtoH]).
 The total time spent on this operation was 2.0672ms.
 - 27.79% of the time was spent on copying memory from the host to the device ([CUDA memcpy HtoD]).
 The total time spent on this operation was 895.65us.